The Handbags Desk

 DeMellier New York Smooth Leather Tote

 DeMellier’s New York is the most commute-friendly pick — full-grain smooth leather, top-zip closure (rare at this price), interior organization without visible seams on the outside.
 Holds a 15" laptop in a dedicated padded sleeve.
-The only pick here that will protect a laptop in rain.
-Pricier at $495 but earns it for the zip and sleeve alone.
+The zip-and-sleeve combination gives it the best rain-risk story here, but confirm material care and weather limits before relying on it.

 Best for